Anchoring specs to code with ast-grep

 Specs rot for a reason: we link them to code by file path and line number, and code moves.
 The spec says the token refresh logic lives in src/auth/service.py, someone refactors it into TokenService, and now the spec describes a file that no longer exists.
 Nobody notices until the spec is wrong enough to mislead someone, usually an agent, usually mine.

-This post is the design I landed on: bind spec sections to code with ast-grep rules instead of paths, have the agent resolve those anchors before it plans a change, and gate spec updates behind a diff review at the end of each task.
-I’ve since applied it over the past few weeks to my own work, and it corrected me on three things I’d drawn too cleanly: how you actually write the rules, what the drift gate can catch, and which languages it works on at all.
+Agents make this urgent rather than academic.
+They churn through refactors faster than any human team, so a path-based link’s half-life keeps shrinking, and they read specs as context on every task, so a spec that has drifted feeds bad assumptions straight into the code they write next.
+The design is three parts: anchor spec sections with ast-grep rules instead of paths, have the agent resolve those anchors before it plans a change, and gate spec updates behind a diff review at the end of each task.
+I’ve applied it to my own work over the past few weeks, and it corrected me on three things I’d drawn too cleanly: how you actually write the rules, what the drift gate can catch, and which languages it works on at all.
 Those are folded in below.

 Where this sits in my workflow #